 Description and objectives of the fund

-The Regional Jobs Fund (RJF) provides Victorian Government financial assistance primarily to businesses seeking to develop and expand operations in regional Victoria.
+The RJF provides Victorian Government financial assistance primarily to businesses seeking to develop and expand operations in regional Victoria.

-The aim of the RJF is to attract new investment, create new jobs and retain existing jobs in regional Victoria and to support businesses to improve their productivity and competitiveness.
+The aim of the RJF is to attract new investment, create new jobs, and in some cases retain existing jobs in regional Victoria and to support businesses to improve their productivity and competitiveness.